-Symptoms of a rotator cuff tear are noticeable due to the popping sound you hear when it happens — or because of the pain you feel from the injury.
-You may also need rotator cuff tear treatment after years of abuse that eventually wears done the tendons in your shoulder until they just give out.
+Symptoms of a rotator cuff tear are noticeable due to the popping sound you hear when it happens — or because of the pain, you feel from the injury.
+You may also need treatment after years of abuse that eventually wears down the tendons in your shoulder until they just give out.
 Rely on your New York City sports medicine doctor for the best treatment for rotator cuff tear pain.
 Come to our sports injury clinic to get your pain evaluation and treatment.
-Meet our shoulder doctor Febin Melepura M.D. who is among the best shoulder specialists in NYC.
+Meet our rotator cuff tear doctor Febin Melepura M.D. who is among the best specialists in NYC.

-Wear and tear is the most common culprit of rotator cuff injuries.
-Getting older increases your chances for developing a rotator cuff injury.
-It’s pretty common for people over 40 to have had shoulder pain to due rotator cuff damage.
+Wear and tear are the most common culprit of rotator cuff injuries.
+Getting older increases your chances of developing a rotator cuff injury.
+It’s pretty common for people over 40 to have shoulder pain to due rotator cuff damage.
 But a tear to your rotator cuff can happen at any age.

 Symptoms of a rotator cuff tear can include pain from one or more of the tendons in the joint.
 These tears are painful and prone to cause an array of medical symptoms that include loss of function and strength.
-Seek rotator cuff tear treatment from your sports medicine doctor in Midtown Manhattan as soon as you suspect the injury.
+Seek treatment from our sports medicine doctor as soon as you suspect the injury.